Can LLMs Beat Classical Hyperparameter Optimization Algorithms? A Study on autoresearch: Experimental Setup

 We ran each method for 24 hours with three seeds and report results against cumulative training wall-time.
 Methods with high OOM rates accumulated more trials due to fast failures (${<}30$s per OOM); trial-number plots in the appendix are capped at 300 trials as no meaningful improvement occurs beyond that point.
 We report failed trials (OOM) as val\_bpb${}=100.0$, a finite penalty orders of magnitude worse than any valid result while remaining compatible with all surrogate models, so that optimizers learn to avoid infeasible regions.

 Our main experiments use Qwen3.5~\citep{qwen35blog} (0.8B and 27B) as the \emph{LLM optimizer}, self-hosted via vLLM~\citep{kwon2023vllm} on the same GPU that trains the \emph{optimizee} (the ${\sim}$50M-parameter language model).
 We additionally run frontier model experiments with Gemini 2.5 Flash~\citep{comanici2025gemini}, 3.1 Flash-Lite, and 3.1 Pro Preview~\citep{google2026gemini31} via the Gemini API.
 To ensure equal resource allocation, we capped training VRAM to 80\,GB for all methods, comparable to the H100 used by Karpathy~\citep{karpathy2025autoresearch}, and reserved the remaining memory for the vLLM server when using self-hosted models.
 We disabled Qwen3.5's thinking mode and sampled with temperature 0.7, limiting outputs to 2048 tokens for fixed-HP methods and 16384 tokens for code editing.
-All prompt templates are available in our repository.
+Each LLM-based method receives a prompt containing the optimization goal (minimize val\_bpb), the model class (GPT-2 scale transformer with Muon+AdamW optimizer), the dataset (FineWeb), the hardware (H200 GPU with VRAM budget and OOM warning), the search space with bounds, and the trial history including both successful and failed configurations.
+Full prompt templates for all five LLM-based methods are reproduced verbatim in \Cref{sec:prompts}.

 To extract hyperparameters from \texttt{train.py}, we used Abstract Syntax Tree (AST) parsing: we walk through parse tree and collect all top-level assignments whose variable name is in \texttt{ALL\_CAPS} format and have a right-hand as a literal value (integer, float, or string).
 This yielded 14 HPs (13 continuous/integer and one categorical), listed in \Cref{tab:searchspace} with their types, ranges, and defaults from Karpathy's starting configuration.
 While the ranges require some domain knowledge, the hyperparameter selection itself is fully automated in this way, removing manual search space curation. \Cref{tab:methods} summarizes the nine methods we evaluated across four classical, four LLM-based, and one hybrid approach.